Workbook setup for ticket submits

 How you'll submit it:

-2. You can include display & video on the same ticket so long as they are all never before trafficked placements and are for the same site.
+3. You may include display & video on the same ticket so long as they are all never before trafficked placements and are for the same site.

 What you'll receive from AdOps when the ticket is completed: